cleancode-org/the-game/newfeature.md

-# Adding a new Feature,
+# Adding a new Feature

 We would like to add a new feature that narrates what the game role did, for example if the character name is "Monster" and the command executed is "move left"